relapse after cocaine recovery what to do

 What is the Meth Crash?

 When someone becomes dependent or addicted to meth, their brain needs the substance to avoid feeling sick.
 When the drug is not available or is withheld, the person will go through a comedown or “meth crash.”
-This is also what is experienced when someone goes into detox and cycles through meth withdrawals.
+This is also what is experienced when someone goes into detox and cycles through meth withdrawal symptoms.

 3 Stages of Meth Comedown